epi2me-labs/wf-human-variation/README.md

 - Annotations for `--snp` and `--sv` are generated using [SnpEff](https://pcingola.github.io/SnpEff/), with additional [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) annotations displayed in the report where available (please note, the report will not display any variants classified as 'Benign' or 'Likely benign', however these variants will be present in the output VCF).
 - Specifying a suitable [tandem repeat BED for your reference](https://raw.githubusercontent.com/fritzsedlazeck/Sniffles/master/annotations/) with `--tr_bed` can improve the accuracy of SV calling.
-- Aggregation of modified calls with `--methyl` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
+- Aggregation of modified calls with `--mod` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
 - Refer to the [Dorado documentation](https://github.com/nanoporetech/dorado#available-basecalling-models) for a list of available basecalling models
 - Take care to retain the input reference when basecalling or alignment has been performed as CRAM files cannot be read without the corresponding reference!
 - Refer to our [blogpost](https://labs.epi2me.io/copy-number-calling/) and [CNV workflow documentation](https://github.com/epi2me-labs/wf-cnv) for more information on running the copy number calling subworkflow.